 Overall, there is no evidence to suggest that increasing selenium intake through diet or supplementation prevents cancer in humans.
 However, more research is needed to assess whether selenium may modify the risk of cancer in individuals with a specific genetic background or nutritional status, and to investigate possible differential effects of various forms of selenium.

-Selenium is a metalloid with both nutritional and toxicological properties.
-Higher selenium exposure and selenium supplements have been suggested to protect against several types of cancers.
+This review is the third update of the Cochrane review "Selenium for preventing cancer".
+Selenium is a naturally occurring element with both nutritional and toxicological properties.
+Higher selenium exposure and selenium supplements have been suggested to protect against several types of cancer.